 The Best Part of the Elementary This Month Is…

-On November 18, 2016 our elementary students were visited by Mr. Morton and his pet heritage turkey.
+On December 22, 2016 our elementary students were visited by Mr. Morton and his reindeer "Dancer".
 Mr. Morton traveled to us from his Sundance Kid Farm in Conewango Valley, New York.
-The turkey pictured is what would be found on farms over 100 years ago.
-Students asked many inquisitive questions and learned more about this animal that is sometimes taken for granted during this time of year.
+Mr. Morton shared that reindeer have been domesticated for over 1000 years.
+They are also the only type of deer in which both males and females have antlers.
+Students asked many inquisitive questions and were able to get up close to this beautiful animal.
 Mr. Morton travels to schools all over our region educating students about animals.
-He will be visiting us in December with his pet Reindeer.
+He will be visiting us in January with his pet hedgehogs.

 On November 29, 2016 our kindergarteners, grade 1, and 2 students were treated to a live musical featuring the characters from Junie B. Jones.
 Students laughed as Junie B. navigated her way through school and learned why rules are important (especially “cookie time” after recess).
 Over 1000 students from around the Southern Tier visited our school to watch this TheatreWorks production.
 I spoke to an Olean student in passing and he commented that he loved our school.
 We really are fortunate to have world class facilities at CLV.